 This page provides some information and links to other information concerning developmental mathematics courses and materials at Cape Fear Community College.

 Students are given a placement test.
-Depending on the results of the placement test, students may be advised to register for one 4-week course, one 8-week course, one 12-week course, or one 16-week course.
+Depending on the results of the placement test, students may be advised to register for one 4-week course or one to two 8-week courses.

 You may obtain information about